Antonwy/swift_ui_dataflow_example_todo_app/README.md

 `views/TodoList.swift` -> change to `@EnvironmentObject`, remove initializer argument

-Where are the `@EnvironmentObject's get the viewmodel from? -> we have to pass it into the view stack somewhere using the `View.environmentObject(_:)` function:
+Where are the `@EnvironmentObject`'s getting the viewmodel from? -> we have to pass it into the view stack somewhere using the `View.environmentObject(_:)` function:

 `ContentView.swift` -> add `.environmentObject(todosViewModel)`, remove initializer argument